Signed in as:

 filler@godaddy.com

-This critical community-based research project is facilitated by Black peer researchers with disabilities (15-29 years old) in Halton–Hamilton region, in collaboration with the ASE Community Foundation for Black Canadians with Disabilities, Centre for Diverse Learners, and Afro-Canadian Caribbean Association of Hamilton.
+This critical community-based research project is facilitated by Black peer researchers with disabilities (15-29 years old) in Halton–Hamilton region.
 This systems mapping project aims to promote the success of Black youth diverse learners.

 In collaboration with the University of Toronto (Scarborough)